qmk/qmk_firmware/keyboards/grid/grid_650/keymaps/BLE/readme.md

-# The default keymap for grid650
+# The BLE keymap for grid650, via enabled